Micro Focus Content Manager

-Micro Focus Content Manager (formerly HP Records Manager, HP TRIM) is an electronic document and records management system (EDRMS) marketed by Micro Focus.
-Content Manager is an enterprise document and records management system for physical and electronic information designed to help businesses capture, manage, and secure business information in order to meet governance and regulatory compliance obligations.
+OpenText Content Manager (formerly Micro Focus Content Manager, HP Content Manager, HP Records Manager, HP TRIM) is a proprietary electronic document and records management system (EDRMS).

+History

+The software was owned by HP Software Division and based on technology from Hewlett-Packard's 2008 acquisition of TOWER Software.

-In August 2013 HP announced that HP TRIM would be integrated into a unified platform called HP Records Manager 8.0.
-In June 2016, HP Records Manager 8.0 was renamed and upgraded to HP Content Manager 9.
+In August 2013, HP announced that HP TRIM would be integrated into a unified platform called HP Records Manager 8.0.

+In June 2016, HP Records Manager 8.0 was released as HP Content Manager 9.
 HP Content Manager is built on the code base of HP TRIM and includes capabilities from the Autonomy Records Manager and Autonomy Meridio.
 HP acquired Autonomy Corporation in 2011.

 Hewlett Packard Enterprise sold its software division to Micro Focus of the UK in September 2016.
 Content Manager is now a part of Micro Focus since the transaction was closed in September 2017.

-Name

-The software was formerly owned by HP Software Division and based on technology from Hewlett-Packard's 2008 acquisition of TOWER Software.
-Formerly known as HP TRIM then HP Records Manager, then HP Content Manager.
+In January 2023, OpenText acquired Micro Focus.